KrishnaVarma12/WHProject/README.md

         return equivalentBinary;
     }

-    /**
-     * To encrypt given number with a given key Inspired from slide deck 20 in FuPS 01c - Numbers (Bitmasks to pack
-     * values)
-     *
-     * @param a   given number to encrypt
-     * @param key given integer used for encryption
-     * @return encrypted integer
-     */
     public static int encryptInt(int a, int key) {
         // byte twoQuad = 0b0010_0101 ; // Or : 32 + 5
         // int maskLower = 0b0000_1111 ; // Or : 15